veridonia/whitepaper/Whitepaper.md

 Veridonia is designed to be an open and self-regulating ecosystem:

 - **Public Auditability:** All voting records, ELO adjustments, and moderation actions are logged and accessible for independent review, emulating blockchain-like transparency.
 These community standards are shaped through historical voting patterns and collective moderation, and they evolve over time.
 - **Decentralised Moderation:** Governance is vested in the community, with every member (including guests) empowered to contribute, vote, and shape content standards.
-- **Data Privacy:** Whilst maintaining openness, Veridonia is committed to robust data privacy practices, allowing users to download and verify all activity history without compromising security.
+Moderation rights are held by approximately the top 10% of users in a community by reputation, who are able to soft-delete posts to uphold standards.
+Every moderation action is publicly logged, ensuring accountability, and any such action can be appealed by the broader community through a randomized jury voting process.

+**Privacy by Design and Data Control:**
+Veridonia does not require sign-up to participate and does not track users across the web.
+The system only uses minimal signals necessary for fairness—for example, new accounts inherit the lowest reputation from their IP to discourage bot farms.
+Beyond this, reputation is tied entirely to actions within the platform: voting, posting, and how those decisions align with the community.

+At the same time, users retain full control of their data.
+All activity histories can be accessed and verified without compromising security, reinforcing both transparency and individual privacy.

 ### 6. Additional Core Principles

 - **Independence from Advertiser Influence:** Veridonia is free from advertiser funding, ensuring that content curation remains unbiased and dictated solely by community standards.
+The platform will never employ advertising as a monetisation strategy.
+Instead, future revenue models may involve subscriptions or donations, but public benefit content—such as community feeds—will always remain free to access.
+Only private benefit features may be offered as paid options, balancing sustainability with Veridonia’s commitment to open access and public good.

 - **Integrity in Information Sharing:** By prioritising transparency and quality, Veridonia mitigates the risks of misinformation and preserves the integrity of the information ecosystem.
 - **User Empowerment:** The platform is structured to empower users, granting them direct oversight of the content curation process without the interference of centralised authorities.